SyedHaroon31/Academic-Projects-Github/Amazon Stock Analysis/readme.md

-Performed Analysis on Amazon Stock and built various predictive models and built trading Strategies
+Performed Analysis on Amazon Stock and built various predictive models and built Trading Strategies using Python3

 The models incorportated are as follows: